Vegan on the Go: Simple, Delicious Vegan meals for Taking to School, Work, Picnics or Travelling

 - No-tuna salad sandwiches made with mashed chickpeas, some diced tomato and finely minced onion, a little lemon, sea salt, pepper and eggless mayo.

-- Grilled portobello sandwiches with kimchi: Marinate your large portobellos in some tamari soy sauce and a little lemon juice, grill them or roast them until tender and top with lots of kimchi.
+- Grilled portobello sandwiches with kimchi: Marinate your large portobellos in some tamari soy sauce and a little lemon juice and liquid smoke, grill them or roast them until tender and top with lots of kimchi.

 - A simple vegan deli meat and cheese sandwich: You can even make a creamy cashew cheese at home and add some chives and a little truffle oil for added decadence!